kapouer/window-page/README.md

 ### state

-The state extends a Loc instance, in particular it has

-- pathname, query, hash (and hostname, port, protocol if different from document)
+The state is a subclass of Loc, which extends URL class with:

+- query object
 - sameDomain, samePathname, sameQuery, sameHash, samePath methods
-- toString() to get a url
+- toString() returns a path when in the same domain

-**Important**: do not mutate those properties.
+**Important**: use state.push/replace to mutate url properties.
 The state history methods accept partial objects.

 - state.data
-  the data must be JSON-serializable.
+  data saved in history - must be JSON-serializable.

-- state.ui
-  object that changes when pathname changes. setup-patch-hash state changes share the same `state.ui`.

 - state.referrer
   the previous parsable state.